Format of Play

 As we are a social badminton club, we expect players to be open to playing games with players of all levels.
 This includes playing mixed doubles.
 If you find this unreasonable, then it is likely the club will not suit your needs.

-If you think there may be a mistake, you may kindly bring it to the attention of the committee member who is making the next round of games.
+If you think there may be a mistake, you may kindly bring it to the attention of the organisers.